appscode/blog/content/post/kubedb-v2024.11.18/index.md

 ## Elasticsearch

-RotateAuth OpsRequest has been added for elasticsearch. in this release.
+RotateAuth OpsRequest has been added for elasticsearch in this release.
 It will rotate the admin credential of elasticsearch.
-We can provide a secret name in the spec.authentication.secretRef.name and the ops manager will update the credential of the database.
+We can provide a secret name in the `spec.authentication.secretRef.name` and the ops manager will update the credential of the database.
 If we don’t provide any secret then the password of the current secret will be updated.

 **Elasticsearch Cluster Mode**